Valerie

 Basic Problem with Feminism: As part of Val’s attachment

-disorder, she never had normal human feelings, and especially female feelings.
+disorder, she never had normal human feelings, and particularly never had

 2. Proposed